Arboreal locomotion: Anatomical specializations

-Limb length

 Arboreal animals frequently have elongated limbs that help them cross gaps, reach fruit or other resources, test the firmness of support ahead, and in some cases, to brachiate.
 However, some species of lizard have reduced limb size that helps them avoid limb movement being obstructed by impinging branches.

-Prehensile tails

 Many arboreal species, such as howler monkeys, green tree pythons, emerald tree boas, chameleons, silky anteaters, spider monkeys, and possums, use prehensile tails to grasp branches.
-In the spider monkey and crested gecko, the tip of the tail has either a bare patch or adhesive pad, which provide increased friction.
+In the spider monkey and crested gecko, the tip of the tail has either a bare patch or adhesive pad, which provides increased friction.

-Clawed

-Claws can be used to interact with rough substrates and re-orient the direction of forces the animal applies.
-This is what allows squirrels to climb tree trunks that are so large as to be essentially flat, from the perspective of such a small animal.
+Various organisms use claws to negotiate rough surfaces such as rockfaces or corky substrates and re-orient the direction of the force the animal applies.
+This allows lizards such as Agamas and Cordylidae to inhabit cliffs, and squirrels to climb tree trunks that are so large as to be essentially flat.
 However, claws can interfere with an animal's ability to grasp very small branches, as they may wrap too far around and prick the animal's own paw.

-Adhesion

 Adhesion is an alternative to claws, which works best on smooth surfaces.
 Wet adhesion is common in tree frogs and arboreal salamanders, and functions either by suction or by capillary adhesion.
 Dry adhesion is best typified by the specialized toes of geckos, which use van der Waals forces to adhere to many substrates, even glass.

-Gripping
+In some species of geckoes, such as in the genus Lygodactylus, the reliance on van der Waals forces is supplemented by a patch of specialised scales under the tip of the tail; a tail regenerated after defensive autotomy however, lacks that adhesive tip.

 Frictional gripping is used by primates, relying upon hairless fingertips.
 Squeezing the branch between the fingertips generates a frictional force that holds the animal's hand to the branch.
-However, this type of grip depends upon the angle of the frictional force, thus upon the diameter of the branch, with larger branches resulting in reduced gripping ability.
+However, this type of grip depends upon the angle of the frictional force; thus upon the diameter of the branch, with larger branches resulting in reduced gripping ability.
 Animals other than primates that use gripping in climbing include the chameleon, which has mitten-like grasping feet, and many birds that grip branches in perching or moving about.

-Reversible feet

 To control descent, especially down large diameter branches, some arboreal animals such as squirrels have evolved highly mobile ankle joints that permit rotating the foot into a 'reversed' posture.
 This allows the claws to hook into the rough surface of the bark, opposing the force of gravity.

-Low center of mass

 Many arboreal species lower their center of mass to reduce pitching and toppling movement when climbing.
 This may be accomplished by postural changes, altered body proportions, or smaller size.

-Small size

 Small size provides many advantages to arboreal species: such as increasing the relative size of branches to the animal, lower center of mass, increased stability, lower mass (allowing movement on smaller branches), and the ability to move through more cluttered habitat.
 Size relating to weight affects gliding animals such as the reduced weight per snout-vent length for 'flying' frogs.